-"The consequence of truth is great; therefore the judgment of it must not be negligent." -- Whichcote
+"The consequence of truth is great; therefore the judgment of it must not be negligent." -- Whichcote.

 1. Children are born persons.